theabro/aws-ukca/README.md

 Change any settings as required to the EC2 variables that are set in `roles/create-ec2-instances/vars/main.yml` file.

+Rename the fine `inventory/ec2.example` to `inventory/ec2`.
+This file will contain a list of EC2 instances when they have been created.

 Run the command
 ```
 ansible-playbook create-ec2.yml -i inventory